This section asks you for important information like your name, address, date of birth, gender etc.

 It is important to note that the definition of children will apply to any references to ‘children’ or ‘descendants’ in your will, not only to your own children (if any).

-We've prepared a handy sheet that you can print out to help you with the sorts of things that you should include.
+From this page of the interview you can download a prompt sheet to help you.
 It isn't comprehensive - we can't know everything that's in your estate - but hopefully it will jog your memory and has spaces for you to tot up as you go along.
-Just click this link: Estate valuation.
+You can also reach it by clicking this link: Estate valuation.